ElegantEngineeringTech/laravel-seo/README.md

         |--------------------------------------------------------------------------
         |
         | This is the default value used for <meta property="og:image">, <meta name="twitter:image">
-        | You can use relative path like "/opengraph.png" or url like "https://example.com/opengraph.png"
+        | You can use a relative path (e.g., "/opengraph.png") or a full URL (e.g., "https://example.com/opengraph.png")
         |
         */
         'image' => null,